Housefly

 The housefly (Musca domestica) is a fly of the suborder Cyclorrhapha.
-It is believed to have evolved in the Cenozoic Era, possibly in the Middle East, and has spread all over the world as a commensal of humans.
-It is the most common fly species found in houses.
+It possibly originated in the Middle East, and spread around the world as a commensal of humans.
 Adults are gray to black, with four dark, longitudinal lines on the thorax, slightly hairy bodies, and a single pair of membranous wings.
-They have red eyes, set farther apart in the slightly larger female.
+They have red compound eyes, set farther apart in the slightly larger female.

 The female housefly usually mates only once and stores the sperm for later use.
-She lays batches of about 100 eggs on decaying organic matter such as food waste, carrion, or feces.
+It lays batches of about 100 eggs on decaying organic matter such as food waste, carrion, or feces.
 These soon hatch into legless white larvae, known as maggots.
 After two to five days of development, these metamorphose into reddish-brown pupae, about 8 mm long.
 Adult flies normally live for two to four weeks, but can hibernate during the winter.
 The adults feed on a variety of liquid or semi-liquid substances, as well as solid materials which have been softened by their saliva.
 They can carry pathogens on their bodies and in their feces, contaminate food, and contribute to the transfer of food-borne illnesses, while, in numbers, they can be physically annoying.
 For these reasons, they are considered pests.

-Houseflies have been used in the laboratory in research into aging and sex determination.
-Houseflies appear in literature from Ancient Greek myth and Aesop's The Impertinent Insect onwards.
+Houseflies, with short life cycles and ease with which they can be maintained, have been found useful for laboratory research into aging and sex determination.
+Houseflies appear in literature from Ancient Greek myth and Aesop's "The Impertinent Insect" onwards.
 Authors sometimes choose the housefly to speak of the brevity of life, as in William Blake's 1794 poem "The Fly", which deals with mortality subject to uncontrollable circumstances.